nakytoe/BOSS-MT/README.md

 The folder structure is the following:

 - data: Raw experiment data.
 Scripts for running BOSS experiments, inputs, outputs, molecular simulation scripts etc. Not version controlled.
+The data is compressed in a tar file (experiments.tgz).
+To uncompress the raw data, use <\code>tar -xvf experiments.tgz<\code>.
+WARNING: the uncompressed raw data requires 100GB of free disc space!

-- processed_data: The raw data will be parsed here in json format for analysis.
+- processed_data: Raw data (boss.out files) parsed to json format for analysis.

 - results: figures and tables created by the analysis scripts are created here.